acsearle/wry/design.md

 SpaceChem has unique and excellent mechanics where the programming is spatial, geometrical, and on the same surface as the action.
-- Subsequent Zachtronics walked back from this choice into sequencing virtual robots in one space, with a document in another space SpaceChem conceptualizes itself as puzzle game, with very small grids of specified tasks.
+- Subsequent Zachtronics walked back from this choice into sequencing virtual robots in one space, with a document in another space.
+- SpaceChem conceptualizes itself as puzzle game, with very small grids of specified tasks.

-By contrast, Factorio has
+By contrast, Factorio has:
+- An unbounded grid
-- an unbounded grid, and an unbounded and very large amount of stuff happening
+- An unbounded number of "actors"
-- an emergent tree of goals, where the high level goal of survive/grow leads to solving a tree of self-defined sub-goals
+- Emergent tactical goals, where the strategic survive/grow objective leads to solving a tree of self-defined sub-goals
-- much more about "just" routing than logic
+Factorio is must more about just routing than logic
+- The primitives are too smart
-  - the inserters are shockingly intelligent (and the splitters can be)
+  - Burner inserters choose from belt on the basis of what target can accept
+  - Splitters prioritize and sort
+  - Trains route
-  - endgame logistic robots remove the routing, leaving... not much?
+- Only logistic robots are dumb
-Though Factorio belts are probably doing computations, there is also another off-grid layer of circuit programming
+- Circuit networks are optional and "offscreen"
+At endgame, trains and bots replace belts at the macro and micro scale, and the game devolves to debugging train AI

+Only belts and pipes are fully described by their onscreen appearance and orientation.
+Other mechanics rely on windows to choose mostly hidden settings, some of which may be shown in ALT-mode.

+Fluids are implemented as a crude ODE that uses lots of CPU for poor results, such as order and direction effects.

 Combined, we can envision a game with
 - An unbounded grid
   - Procedurally generated with resources and obstacles
 - The player has a limited ability to write symbols to the grid cells
   - For instance, lay down arrows
-- An (increasing) number of agents move around the grid reading the symbols and acting on them
+- A (large, increasing) number of agents move around the grid reading the symbols and acting on them
   - Go east, pick up, compare with X, conditional left turn, drop
   - SpaceChem waldos, Turing machines, "trucks"
 - Most agents will be running around some relatively small loop with a few